mitrowingclub/MITRC/index.md

-## News

-- Fall season 2018 started September 4, and is oversubscribed.* If you want to cox, coach or sub, then feel free to get in touch.
-Otherwise, stay tuned for future seasons by subscribing to our [mitrc mailing list](http://mailman.mit.edu/mailman/listinfo/mitrc).
-- This website is under construction.
-The older website is still available at https://sites.google.com/site/mitrowingclub/.
-Coxing and rowing resources are available there.

-## MITRC at a glance

 MITRC is a community-run, co-ed rowing club open to MIT affiliates.
 Our club aims to develop new rowers and to let people in the MIT community enjoy the sport of rowing.

 For three seasons every year, we offer rowing practices for people at all levels of experience and of all ages: ranging from complete beginners (aka Learn To Row, aka LTR) to competitive rowers.
 Our members' ages range from 20 to 70+ years old, and their affiliations to MIT run the gamut from students, to staff, to faculty, to alumni.
 Our members participate in several regattas throughout the year, including the Head of the Charles.